MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 ## External references

-External references are supported in the .qna file and Markdown link syntax.
+External references are supported in the .qna file and use Markdown link syntax.

 ### Reference another .qna file